tytydraco/yessleep/out/I_learned_a_dark_secret_at_my_first_job_Part_1__The_Ghost_Story.md

 "What's this thing?"
 I asked, expecting my friend to give me the honest truth.

 "What's what?
-You mean the floor mopper robot thing," Zach said with a chuckle.
+You mean the floor mopper robot thing," Zach said with a chuckle, flipping the light switch inside the room.
 "It mops the floors so we don't have to."

 What I was looking at didn't strike me as "for cleaning."